 - Check that the tank is at least 3/4 full.
-If it is less, fill up the tank. - Check that no safety equipment is missing (there is a list in the log book). - Make sure that there are enough oxygen bottles in the car. - Make sure that the car log book is filled in and verify that the safety checks have been performed. - Check that the radio is working and report that you are leaving. - Always carry drinking water in the car.
+If it is less, fill up the tank. - Check that no safety equipment is missing (there is a list in the log book). - Make sure that there are enough oxygen bottles in the car. - Make sure that the car log book is filled in and verify that the safety checks have been performed. - Check that the radio is working and report that you are leaving.
+If you are the first person to leave the base on that day, make sure that the assigned person in the base camp listens to the radio. - Always carry drinking water in the car.

-6.3 During the trip:
+6.4 During the trip:

-- The driver shall report the departure on the radio and the estimated arrival time. - The driver shall report any problems or any abnormal conditions through the radio.
+- The driver shall report the departure on the radio and the estimated arrival time to APEX (on channel 1) - The driver shall report to the ALMA safety officer during commute on the ALMA road (on channel 4). - The driver shall report any problems or any abnormal conditions through the radio.

-6.4 Arrival to the APEX telescope site:
+6.5 Arrival to the APEX telescope site:

-The driver must report on radio or by phone to the APEX Base that (s)he has arrived.
+The driver must report on radio (to ALMA on channel 4, and to APEX on channel 1) or by phone to the APEX Base that (s)he has arrived.

-6.5 Leaving the APEX telescope site:
+6.6 Leaving the APEX telescope site:

 Report by radio or phone to the APEX Base that you are leaving.
-If you go in only one car, the trip must be monitored from the APEX Base.
+Any trip to or from the antenna must be monitored from the APEX Base.
+Equally, report to ALMA on channel 4

-6.6 Arriving to he APEX base:
+6.7 Arriving to the APEX base: